 All registered riders will receive wristbands when they check in.
 Wristbands are required to verify eligibility for RTFL supplied services that your registration fee paid for including rest/water stops, outdoor/indoor sleeping facilities, restrooms and showers, ferry crossing, and any activities or discounts provided by host communities/merchants.
-The color of your wristband will indicate which of the ferry crossing times you selected.
-You will only be able to cross at that time.
-To comply with Coast Guard regulations, once assigned, a time cannot be changed.
 Your wristband will also indicate whether you paid for the optional meal package.
 In order for the bands to be acceptably visible/usable, they MUST be worn on your wrist only.
 Wristbands are not in rider packets, but will be fitted at the registration table.
 Registered non-riders are also required to wear wristbands.

 Non-riders accompanying registered RTFL riders must also register and receive a wristband.
 There is a reduced charge for non-riders for their access to and use of services in camp.

-• We realize that sometimes situations change.
-So cancellations will be permitted if submitted via e-mail or postal mail and received by Midwest Cyclotouring, LLC no later than April 15, 2018.
+We realize that sometimes situations change.
+So cancellations will be permitted if submitted via e-mail or postal mail and received by Midwest Cyclotouring, LLC no later than April 16, 2024.
 NO refunds can be issued after that date.
-There is a $75 processing fee for each refund.
+There is a $175 processing fee for each refund.
 Service fees will not be refunded.
 Participants are STRONGLY encouraged to obtain trip interruption/cancellation insurance coverage from a vendor of their choice.
-If registering online, there will be an opportunity to purchase this coverage for a nominal fee during the payment phase of the registration.
-To be fair to those who wisely followed this advice and paid for the insurance, there can be NO EXCEPTIONS to the no refund after April 15 policy.
+We're sorry, but to be fair to those who wisely followed this advice and paid for the insurance, there can be NO EXCEPTIONS to the no refund after April 16 policy.

-• There is no refund on jerseys or t-shirts that have already been ordered.
+There is no refund on jerseys or t-shirts that have already been ordered.
 Pre-ordered merchandise will be mailed to you if you must cancel.

-Ride the Fault Line is pleased to offer four different types of sleeping accommodations for our participants.
-First, “unassisted” tent camping.
+Ride the Fault Line is pleased to offer THREE different types of sleeping accommodations for our participants.
+First, tent camping.
 Riders will need to bring their own tent and select a spot in each site’s camping area located on a park or school grounds near shower, toilet and other facilities.
-Second, tent camping with gear and setup services supplied by our “Sherpa service” provider, VeloSante Cycling Services.
-Cyclists desiring this service will contract with, and pay these fees directly to VeloSante.
-Third, for those who prefer it, each site will have air-conditioned indoor camping space available at no extra charge.
-The indoor camping location at each overnight community is designated as the storm shelter in the event severe weather should approach.
-Outdoor campers will be alerted to take shelter indoors should severe weather be headed to the area.
+Second, for those who prefer it, each site will have air-conditioned indoor floor sleeping space available at no extra charge.
 Finally, RTFL provides a list of motels/B&B’s for those desiring that type accommodation.
 RTFL provides this list as a convenience, but we are in no way responsible for the level of service provided by these lodgings.
-Unlike many tours, RTFL motel shuttle service will transport you and your luggage to these lodgings throughout the week for a one-time fee of $75.
-On Saturday night June 2, since you will still have access to your vehicle, you should use it to drive to your motel, and then park it for the week in the long-term parking area in the practice field at the YMCA on Sunday morning.

-Some things to consider when picking your tent site each night: drainage in case of rain, downspouts from building roofs, street lights and other lighting, noise from port-a-johns, showers, or other spots with high noise or traffic levels, and distance from the luggage truck.
+Some things to consider when picking your tent site each night: drainage in case of rain, downspouts from building roofs, street lights and other lighting, noise from port-a-johns, showers, or other spots with high noise or traffic levels.
 Experience teaches that most times the best spot will be a compromise between convenience TO facilities and isolation FROM them.